opc-cpvp/OPC.PowerApps/README.md

 - PowerShell v3+

 ### Early Bound Generator
-We use to `Early Bound Generator` plugin in `XrmToolBox` to configure the early bound generation.
+We use the `Early Bound Generator` plugin in `XrmToolBox` to configure the early bound generation.
-In the plugin, change the settings path to the `DLaB.EarlyBoundGenerator.DefaultSettings.xml` settings file from the `Compliance.EarlyBound` project.
+In the plugin, change the settings path to the `DLaB.EarlyBoundGenerator.DefaultSettings.xml` settings file in the `Compliance.EarlyBound` project.
 Once the configuration changes are completed, save the changes and select `Create All`.
-This will generate a `crmscvutil.exe.config` configuration file in `%appdata%\MscrmTools\XrmToolBox\Plugins\DLaB.EarlyBoundGenerator`.
+This will generate all the early bounds and add their files to their respective folders.
+It will also generate a `crmscvutil.exe.config` configuration file in `%appdata%\MscrmTools\XrmToolBox\Plugins\DLaB.EarlyBoundGenerator`.
 Copy the newly generated file to the `Compliance.EarlyBound` project.

 ### Xrm Definitely Typed